davidmogar/quizzer-php/README.md

 ##Web service

-Along with the the app there is a webpage (index.html) that contains a form that can be used to generate grades.
+Along with the app there is a webpage (index.html) that contains a form that can be used to generate grades.
 The input is sent to quizzer.php to retrieve the result.

 ![Quizzer](http://davidmogar.com/uploads/github/quizzer.png)